Pocketframe/pocketframe/README.md

 }
 ```

-In this example, we are using the `Validator` class to validate the input data.
-We are passing the request data and an array of validation rules to the `validate` method.
+In this example, we are using the `Validator` mask to validate the input data.
+You should import this **mask**  `Pocketframe\Masks\Validator;` for you to able to use it We are passing the request data and an array of validation rules to the `validate` method.
 The `validate` method will return a `Validator` instance, which we can use to check if the validation failed or not.

 ### Defining validation errors
 If the incoming request fails validation, we can display the validation errors to the user.